waymondrang/docsafterdark/readme.md

 # DocsAfterDark

+DocsAfterDark aims to relieve eye-strain from the Google Docs experience with a focus on functionality and artful design.

+Customize the document background to a darker shade or any color by clicking on its icon in the toolbar.
+Any valid background CSS value can be used in the custom field, including images and gradients.

-DocsAfterDark aims to relieve eye-strain from the Google Docs experience through an artfully crafted color palette.
-The theme can be toggled on/off using the button on the bottom left of the page.
+To toggle the theme on/off, click on the button on the bottom left of the page.

 Available on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/) and [Chrome Web Store](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg).